Building lattices and zeta functions: The Lefschetz formula

 \begin{definition} A choice of \e{types} is a labelling that attaches to each vertex $v$ a label, or type in $\{0,1,\dots,d\}$ such that for each chamber $C$ the set $V(C)$ of vertices of $C$ is mapped bijectively to $\{0,1,\dots,d\}$.

-Restricting the labelling gives a bijection between the set of all choices of types and the set of all bijections $V(C_0)\tto\cong\{\{0,1,\dots,d\}$, where $C_0$ is any given chamber.
+Restricting the labelling gives a bijection between the set of all choices of types and the set of all bijections $V(C_0)\tto\cong\{0,1,\dots,d\}$, where $C_0$ is any given chamber.
 Therefore the number of different choices of types is $(d+1)!$.
 We fix a choice of types such that each vertex of type zero is a special vertex. \end{definition}

 Let $C\subset\a$ be a chamber such that a wall $W\subset C$ corresponds to the spherical chamber $\ol\CC$ of $\partial\a$.
 Let $x_0$ be the vertex of $C$ opposite to that wall.
 We choose $x_0$ as origin to make $\a$ a real vector space.
 Then the other vertices of $C$ define a basis $v_1,\dots,v_d$ of $\a$.
 Let $e_j=r_jv_j$, where $r_j>0$ is the largest rational number such that all vertices of type zero lie in $\Z e_1\oplus\dots\oplus\Z e_d$.
 For $a\in A^-$, its translation vector $v_a$ satisfies